PProvost/www.peterprovost.org/source/_posts/2012-06-30-visual-studio-2012-fakes-part-3.md

 This isn't all that hard to achieve, but it will force us to dig into Linq expressions and lambdas, which is out of scope for this post.

-## Conclusions

-While the VS 2012 Fakes framework does not have a built-in verification framework, you can do verification using existing language constructs like closures and lambdas.
-You also can leverage the `IStubObserver` interface to create a more customized behavioral frameworks, potentially going all the way to a full fluent API for "mockist" style behavioral verification.

-If anything, the assert statements have gotten uglier, but we have now eliminated all of the closures, and moves all of the verification logic to the Assert section of the test.
-We're making headway.

 ## Getting rid of the ugly asserts using Lambda Expressions

 There are a few things we can do to clean up those asserts.
 They have a very common structure,